+Lecturer: Dr T.G.
+Griffin

-Lecturer: Dr J.K.M.
-Moody No. of lectures: 12 Prerequisite courses: None
+Prerequisite courses: None

 The overall aim of the course is to cover the fundamentals of database management systems (DBMSs), paying particular attention to relational database systems.
 The course covers modelling techniques, transferring designs to actual database implementations, SQL, models of query languages, transactions as well as more recent developments, including data warehouses and On-line Analytical Processing (OLAP), and use of XML as a data exchange language.
 The lectures will make use of the open source DBMS, MySQL.